 What to do during a bushfire

 Victoria is one of the most fire-prone areas in the world.
 On hot, dry, windy days, fires can start and spread quickly.
-If the Fire Danger Rating is Severe, Extreme or Code Red, you’re risking your life if you wait and see.
+If the Fire Danger Rating is Extreme or Catastrophic, you’re risking your life if you wait and see.
 Leaving early is the safest option to protect yourself and your family.

 Remember, always access more than one source for emergency information and warnings.